 You will have three main choices when it comes to how your LLC will be managed.
 You'll need to decide on this ahead of time so that you can put it in your Articles of Organization form.
 You can choose between having all members manage your LLC, one manager manage your LLC, or multiple managers manage your LLC.
-Check out our guides, Member-Managed LLC and Manager-Managed LLC in order to make an educated decision.

 5. Create an Operating Agreement.

 For LLCs in Colorado, no Operating Agreement is needed by law.
 Instead, a default Operating Agreement will be formed according to established laws in the state.
 Still, it's a good idea to go over this default Operating Agreement.
 Simply make sure that it meets all of your company's needs.